British Academy Games Awards

 The BAFTA Games Awards or British Academy Games Awards are an annual British awards ceremony honouring "outstanding creative achievement" in the video game industry.
 First presented in 2004 following the restructuring of the BAFTA Interactive Entertainment Awards, the awards are presented by the British Academy of Film and Television Arts (BAFTA).

-Since the inaugural BAFTA Games Awards in February 2004, eighteen ceremonies have taken place.
-The most recent, the 18th British Academy Games Awards, was held at the Queen Elizabeth Hall on the 7th of April 2022.
-The upcoming 19th British Academy Games Awards are set to take place on 30th March 2023.
+Since the inaugural BAFTA Games Awards in February 2004, twenty ceremonies have taken place.
+The most recent, the 21st British Academy Games Awards, were held at the Queen Elizabeth Hall on 8 April 2025.